jason3067812/Postman_Agent/README.md

    - Select a Postman Collection JSON file from the dropdown (these are the files you placed in `backend/data/collections`)
    - Try example queries with one-click buttons
 3. Enter your question in the chat input field, for example:
+   - "List all available collections"
-   - "Load the Postman collection from backend/data/collections/sample_postman_collection.json"
+   - "Load a Postman collection"
    - "List all endpoints in the collection"
    - "Search for endpoints related to 'account'"
    - "Analyze the HTTP methods used in the collection"